 - 20% finely powdered silica (aka silicon dioxide)

 - Impurities: smaller silicones, volatile (readily evaporating) materials like xylene and other chemicals, and other heavy metals.

 Currently approved U.S. saline breast implant manufactures: Allergan, Mentor, and Ideal

-The Recall, Market Withdrawals, & Safety Alerts webpage provides a listing of information gathered from press releases and other public notices about certain recalls of FDA regulated products.
+Recall, Market Withdrawals, & Safety Alerts provides a listing of information gathered from press releases and other public notices about certain recalls of FDA regulated products.
 Not all recalls have press releases or are posted on this page.

 Additionally, the Medical Device Recalls webpage provides a means to search for recalls of medical devices.
 You can conduct a search using various search criteria, including product name, firm, or reason for recall, among others; however, there is not a means to search by product type (or, product code).
 The easiest way is to just input the manufacturer name in ‘Product Name,’ such as Mentor or Allergan, and press search.

 If you have symptoms of breast implant illness, please report them all to the FDA through the MedWatch Online Voluntary Reporting Form.
 When you click on the link, on the right side under “Begin Report As” click on “Consumer/Patient.”